Tootooroo/Companion/README.md

 - Do not add passwords, cookies, tokens, or credentials to the repository.
 - Do not commit `.venv`.
 - Do not commit generated browser profiles.
-- Each technician must authenticate using their own approved account.
+- Each person must authenticate using their own approved account.

 Files/folders that should not be committed or distributed include: